mantczakaus/ont_amplicon/README.md

 - other

 A column called **FullLineage** provides the full taxonomic lineage derived from taxonkit.
-The colum **target_organism_match** indicates whether there is a taxon match between the target_organism specified in the samplesheet and the full taxonomic lineage.
+The colum **target_organism_match** indicates whether there was a taxon match between the target_organism specified in the samplesheet and the full taxonomic lineage.
 The **n_read_cont_cluster** captures the number of reads that originally contributed to build the clusters during the RATTLE step.

 The nucleotide sequence of qseq (ie consensus match) and sseq (ie reference match) are extracted to use when mapping reads back to consensus and reference respectively (see steps below).
 These are called **SampleName/megablast/SampleName_final_polished_consensus_match.fasta** and **SampleName/megablast/SampleName_reference_match.fasta** respectively.